Assualt

 Simple assault penalties

-simple assault means that a person intentionally, knowingly or recklessly causes bodily injury to another person, or even just threatened to do so.
+A simple assault means that a person intentionally, knowingly or recklessly causes bodily injury to another person, or even just threatened to do so.
 An assault in Texas doesn’t necessarily mean there was physical contact.

 Many forms of physical contact can also be considered an assault, even if no violence was involved.
 For example, a male supervisor touching a female employee inappropriately in a workplace could be considered sexual assault.